FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/RF-Transmit-Receive-Packet/Readme.md

 * File transfer
   * [ARQ protocols](https://en.wikipedia.org/wiki/Automatic_repeat_request)

-These tutorial scripts will transmit a single packet a) from a saved variable and b) from user typed input to a receiver program between two Faraday digital radios.
+There are two transmitter scripts provided that are received by a single receiver script.

+* Transmit a saved variable
+* Transmit user input data